 Brain Death: The patient shows no evidence of any brain function.
 There are no brainstem reflexes (pupils, eye-movements, gag, etc.).
 Most importantly, the patient is unable to breathe without assistance.

 We are normally unconscious during much of sleep.
 Unconsciousness can be pharmacologically induced by anesthesia.
-This slide categorizes the abnormal states of unconsciousness that occur following brain damage or dysfunction.
+These cause transient or reversible unconsciousness.